Regulatory actions for Nov. 19, 2025

 Nov.
 19, 2025

-Regulatory snapshots, including global submissions and approvals, clinical trial approvals and other regulatory decisions and designations: Dexcom, Rapidai, Vesalio.
+Regulatory snapshots, including global drug submissions and approvals, and other regulatory decisions and designations: Bionet, Celcuity, Celltrion, Dewpoint, Grifols, Vasa.

 Briefs